Finite-size clocks in quantum field theory and the twin paradox

+Notice that although the proper time prescribed by Eq.~\eqref{eq:newtime} matches the proper time of a classical point-like clock in the long time limit, discrepancies arise when the clock's light-crossing time is comparable to the interaction time.
+Moreover, even though $\mathcal{T}(C)$ matches the classical proper time of a clock in the long-time limit, we note that the proper time density $\ell_{\Omega}(\mf x)$ only reduces to the classical value in the pointlike limit.
+Indeed, for a spherically symmetric inertial clock, we have $\ell_\Omega(\mf x) = \text{sinc}(\Omega |\bm x|)/\tilde{F}(\Omega)$, where $\tilde{F}$ is the Fourier transform of $F$.
+In the pointlike limit, $\tilde{F}(\Omega)\to 1$, leading to $\ell_\Omega(\mf x) = 1$ at the trajectory $\bm x = 0$.
+In Appendix~\ref{sec:recover_proper}, we also show the difference between the times tracked by identical clocks following perturbed trajectories.

+Finally, any operational definition of time based on a finite-sized quantum system must account for the fact that the system inevitably samples the universal vacuum fluctuations of the field.
+These fluctuations are not optional background contributions: in any spacetime, the short-distance singularity structure of physically admissible two-point functions is fixed by the local spacetime geometry through the Hadamard condition~\cite{fullingHadamard, bibleHadamard, fewsterNecessityHadamard}.
+For non-inertial trajectories, the same correlations are sampled in a trajectory-dependent way, giving rise to phenomena such as the Unruh effect~\cite{Unruh1976, Unruh-Wald, matsasUnruh, LoukoUnruh}.
+The clock model introduced here naturally incorporates these effects.

+This is also why a clock must have a finite size.
+A pointlike clock would probe arbitrarily short-distance correlations of the field, leading to UV divergences in the leading-order de-excitation probability~\cite{Schlicht}.
+The proper spatial profile $F(\boldsymbol{\xi})$ therefore acts as a physical resolution scale, making the clock response finite while retaining the universal vacuum and non-inertial effects that any realistic quantum clock must experience.

+\secl{Twin paradox in QFT} To illustrate the physical features of the clock model proposed here, we now consider a twin-paradox scenario.
 The twin paradox is usually formulated in terms of two twins, Alice and Bob, who undergo different trajectories connecting two events $\mf x_i$ and $\mf x_f$, where Alice remains inertial throughout her motion and Bob experiences acceleration.
 When they reunite and compare clocks, they conclude that Alice has aged more than Bob.
 The description of the standard setup assumes both Alice and Bob carry an ideal pointlike clock, which tracks the proper time along their trajectories and can be used to compare how much they have aged.